FAIR Local Search Guide

 • Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, advisor notes, and ownership context when available.

-• Ask for fee model, deliverable format, turnaround time, travel terms, rush terms, revision policy, and whether the appraiser has handled similar Milwaukee or Wisconsin assignments.
+• Ask for fee model, deliverable, turnaround, travel terms, rush terms, revision policy, and similar Milwaukee or Wisconsin assignment experience.

 • Can one Milwaukee appraiser handle antiques, estate contents, art, and personal property?
 Sometimes.
 A local personal property, art, antiques, or estate appraiser may fit inventory and triage, but higher-value paintings, designer furniture, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review or a hybrid appraisal path.